openvnf/kube-vxlan-controller/README.md

 ]}].
 ```

-In this case the label should be "vxlan.openvnf.org: true", the annotation —
+In this case the label should be "vxlan.openvnf.org", the annotation —
-"vxlan.openvnf.org/networks: <Networks Definition>".
+"vxlan.openvnf.org/networks".

 ### Containers